 Click here for your detailed Tombstone Arizona weather – including a forecast.

-The weather patterns in Tombstone are typical of the American Southwestern Deserts.
-They don't get that much rain!
+Weather patterns in Tombstone Arizona are typical of the American Southwestern Deserts.
+There just isn’t that much rain!
+And even less snow!

 The weather in Tombstone is the result of a micro-climate of the Chihuahuan Desert.
 It is semi-arid = quite dry.
 The rain patterns are that of the desert.
 Typical weather systems and rainy seasons occur on a yearly basis.